 - Crumble bacon into small pieces and add to bowl.

-- Add in the rest of the ingredients and mix well.
-Pour into a 9×13 baking dish.
+- Add the rest of the ingredients and mix well.
+Pour into a 9×13 baking dish or dutch oven.